 Time to Boil

 This stove had the slowest time for boiling water of all the models in our review.
-Our boiling test was performed on a sunny day with zero wind, and still, the Fold N Go took a full seven minutes to boil a quart of water.
+On a sunny day with zero wind, the Fold N Go took a full seven minutes to boil a quart of water.
 Even stoves with fewer BTUs boiled faster than that.
-We think the issues lies in the fact that the cooking grates sit too high above the flames.
+We think the issue lies in the fact that the cooking grates sit too high above the flames.
 Combine that with only having 10,000 BTUs per burner, and you just don't get a stellar performance.

 Ease of Set Up

-Set up is relatively simple with this model, though it does require an extra step from our other folding model, the Genesis Basecamp.
+Set up is relatively simple with this model, though it does require an extra step from the other folding model in our review, the Genesis Basecamp.
 For the Fold N Go to be packed away, one of the cooking grates must be removed and flipped upside down (and you don't want to do this if it's still hot).
 To set up, you flip it back over, squeeze the edges, and attach it to the stove body.
 Not a big deal, but an extra step nonetheless.
-We do like the fuel adaptor — it's easy to attach because the threads are fully exposed instead of recessed and hidden inside the stove body, as on most traditional models.
+We do like the fuel adaptor — it's easy to connect because the threads are fully exposed instead of recessed and hidden inside the stove body, as on most traditional models.

 Ease of Care

 This is about as easy a stove to clean as any.
 Just remove the grates to get to the stove body and scrub away.
 We do, however, feel that packing this up is a bit tedious.
-Besides having to flip a grate over, you need to make sure that the two sides are perfectly in line before folding them up — otherwise, it hinges improperly, and you won't be able to close the latch on the handles.
+Besides having to flip a grate over, you need to make sure that the two sides are perfectly in line before folding them up — otherwise, it hinges improperly, and you can't close the latch on the handles.
 Furthermore, the latch is flimsy and, if you squeeze the handles together too tightly, it just pops open during transport.
-The fuel regulator can nest inside with the burners, but you have to search around for just the right spot or it won't all Tetris together.
-All minor inconveniences to be sure, but it adds up to a less streamlined experience than other, better-conceived, models.
+The fuel regulator can nest inside with the burners, but you have to search around for just the right spot, or it won't all Tetris together.
+All minor inconveniences to be sure, but it adds up to a less streamlined experience than other, better-conceived models.

-The Fold N Go is definitely more portable than a more traditionally shaped two-burner.
-It only weighs 8 pounds and packs down to 13.75" x 12.25" x 5.25".
-However, it's a bit of an awkward shape — we much preferred the compact streamlined design of the Genesis Basecamp.
+The Fold N Go is more portable than a traditionally shaped two-burner.
+It only weighs 8 pounds and packs down to 13.75 x 12.25 x 5.25 inches.
+However, it's a bit of an awkward shape and doesn't stack into a kitchen box or crate very easily.

-The Fold N Go retails at a decent price, but it's still a bit steep when you consider the significant performance issues.
-We can't recommend this stove whole-heartedly when our longstanding Editors' Choice, the Everest, is a comparable price and much better system.
-Even our Best Buy winner, the Gas One, performs better in all metrics and it's super cheap.
-You could get four of them for the price of the Fold N Go.
+The Fold N Go retails at a decent price, but it's still a bit steep when you consider its significant performance issues.
+We can't recommend this stove whole-heartedly when there are other options at comparable prices that perform far better.

-While we liked the overall concept of the Fold N Go and believe it is sufficient for uncomplicated weather, it has enough kinks and quirks that we think your money is better spent elsewhere.
+While the overall concept of the Fold N Go is fun and it's sufficient for uncomplicated weather, overall, this stove has enough quirks that we think your money is better spent elsewhere.